kin-labs/rewards-engine/improvement-proposals/Valid KRE Transaction Guidelines 2.0.md

 9.7.
 Other than the initial payment of the Subscription cost, subsequent payments for the same Subscription during the Subscription Period may be Passive Subscription Payments.
 A Passive Subscription Payment does not require the User to actively initiate the Transaction rather it may occur automatically.
 You still must ensure that the User is made aware that a Passive Subscription Payment was made by the User in connection with the Subscription at the time the payment is made.

-9.8 A Passive Subscription Payment will be counted as an U2D Transaction or a P2P Transaction, as the case may be, provided that the frequency of such payments does not exceed Column 2 in Section 9.5 for the relevant Subscription period.
+9.8 A Passive Subscription Payment will be counted as a U2D Transaction or a P2P Transaction, as the case may be, provided that the frequency of such payments does not exceed Column 2 in Section 9.5 for the relevant Subscription period.

 9.9 A User must be able to unsubscribe from a Subscription at any time without further obligation to pay.